marvinxu99/chs_tn/README.md

 # Included CRs and Hotfixes
 ## Hotfixes
-### 12526 - Switch Covenant Specialty Pharmacy Extract to be Comma and Not Pipe Delimited
+### 12505 - MedReb8 Sample Data and Proof of Concept

 ## Change Requests